ibm-cloud-docs/dl/dl-cli-plugin.md

 `REPORT_ID`
 :   Specify the ID of the route report ID.

-`--output VALUE`
+`--output`
-:   Specify whether you want the output to display in JSON format.
-Currently, `json` is the only supported format.
+:   The output format.
+Currently, `json` is the only supported value.

-`--help|-h`
-:   Get help on this command.

 ### Examples
 {: #example-show-details-route-report}